MaximeHeckel/ico-project/README.md

 - Only give the script the name of the file, not the location.
 It automatically searches in the `exemples_call_graph` directory.
 - The results (`dot` file and `png` file) are created in the `export/exemples_call_graph` directory
 - It opens the `png`result with a different command, depending on your os.
+- It can process multiple files at one:

+		./pseudopascal.sh find.p hanoi.p